Solihull School: Facilities

-In recent years the school's investments have allowed it to enter a period of upgrading and extending of its buildings and facilities.
 In 1990 a building was constructed to house the junior school.
 This was followed by the extension of the science laboratories in 1995; the renovation of most classrooms, in 1998; and the conversion of Big School into a library, and the construction of a new hall and theatre building, completed in 2002, named the Bushell Hall after the former headmaster.
 A new pavilion was constructed in 2003, named the Alan Lee Pavilion after another former headmaster (1983–1996) who died shortly after its completion.

-The expansion of the school's facilities shows no signs of stopping, with the construction of a new teaching block and redevelopment of a large part of the school, involving the demolition of several buildings from the early 20th century recently being completed.
-Opened in September 2005, this building provides fifteen new teaching rooms for the classics, history, economics and business studies, religious studies and IT departments.
+Opened in September 2005, a building provides fifteen new teaching rooms for the classics, history, economics and business studies, religious studies and IT departments.
 There is also a multi-purpose teaching room and a social area.
-This new facility has made department-based teaching possible throughout the school.
 It has been named the George Hill building after a governor of the school who died shortly before its completion.
 George Hill's business acumen helped secure the school's financial position throughout the 20th century.

 In 2007, the governors of the school commissioned a new music school to be built for the 450th anniversary of the school.
 Building work started on the music school in 2008 with it scheduled for completion in 2010.
 It was later named the David Turnbull Music School, after a former director of music.

 Building of a new sixth form centre - The Cooper Building - commenced in the summer of 2014 and completed in 2015.
 In November 2019 Solihull opened its newly refurbished refectory.
 In September 2019 Solihull announced its merger with Saint Martin's School from September 2020.
 Solihull Preparatory School (aged 3 – 11) is located on the Saint Martin's campus and Solihull Senior School (11 – 18 years) on the Warwick Road campus.